n-dimensional cad for engineers

 Some bugs were fixed and imageclip was implemented.
 Image clip affected

 all the code related to raster images.
-And there is room for optimisation.
+And there is room for optimization.

 -Version 0.1.2 “Decade”

-Here are the enhacements (most of them as it is hard to remember them all:))
+Here are the enhancements (most of them as it is hard to remember them all:))